 Dancer, choreographer, educator and researcher Nefeli Tsiouti is dedicated to mastering all aspects of her craft and creating a better future for the next generation of artists.

 Nefeli Tsiouti was born in Sydney, Australia, and has double nationality: Australian and Cypriot (Greek-Cypriot).
-When she was 2 years old her family returned to Cyprus, where she lived until she turned 18.
-Aged 9, Nefeli began taking classical ballet classes.
-By the time she was 15, Nefeli was also learning contemporary and jazz dance technique and had experienced a year of hip-hop dancing.
+When she was two years old her family returned to Cyprus, where she lived until she turned eighteen.
+Nefeli began taking classical ballet classes when she was nine.
+By the time she was fifteen, Nefeli was also learning contemporary and jazz dance technique and had experienced a year of hip-hop dancing.
 She simply loved to dance!

 Nefeli and her Project Breakalign team are traversing the globe at the moment giving workshops, partaking in panel discussions and spreading the word about safe dance practice to b-boys and b-girls everywhere.
 Happily, she managed to set aside some time to answer a few questions!

 Why dance?
 What is it about dance that excites you?

 It’s what I’ve known since I was nine.
 That’s more than twenty years now for me.
 It’s a lifestyle and you get to love it so much that it becomes part of you.
 If I stop dancing, a part of me will change, and I am not sure I am ready for that.
 Age is definitely a number.

 What excites me is that you keep developing.
 It doesn’t matter how professional you have become, how many companies you have toured with, how many mentors you have had.
 You keep developing every single day and you keep mastering your craft day after day.
 This has an effect on your personality as well.
 It’s a constant chase of your dreams.
 You can’t get bored, and time is never enough.

 Your dance journey so far has certainly been busy, varied and not without its difficulties.
 How did you get to where you are today working as a dance scientist, dance educator and dance academic?